The perfect summer birthday party theme

-Whether it’s a festive blowout or tiny celebration…whether it’s for a group of girlfriends or a baby’s first…whether you’re gathered around a kitchen table or out on the patio…besides your favorite people, the best part of a summer birthday party is cake and ice cream.
+Whether it’s a festive blowout or tiny celebration…whether it’s for a group of girlfriends or a baby’s first…whether you’re gathered around a kitchen table or out on the patio…besides your favorite people, the best part of a summer birthday party theme is cake and ice cream.
 Because we’re all kids at heart, right?

 And Kelly’s got a few suggestions for making the decorations and food as festive as the cake, ice cream and people you’re celebrating with.